 Natural and conventional infrastructure working together for thriving communities, businesses and natural systems.

-- Empower communities, businesses, and institutions to deliver infrastructure strategies that equitably provide enhanced social, economic, and environmental benefits
+- Enable communities, businesses and institutions to deliver equitable infrastructure strategies for enhanced social, economic and environmental benefits

-- Support informed decision making through interdisciplinary expertise, cutting edge tools and techniques, holistic graduate education and collaborative partnerships.
+- Support informed decision making through interdisciplinary expertise, cutting edge tools and techniques, holistic education and collaborative partnerships

 Who we are

 We’re working toward a more equitable, resilient future by using interdisciplinary research teams to discover innovative ways to combine natural and conventional infrastructure.

 Infrastructure is the backbone of our society: it provides our country with the water we drink, roads we drive on, buildings we live in.
 It delivers electricity to our houses, keeps our homes free of waste, and protects our communities from storms.